Rlfm/02180-Grp77-Assignement-1_Board_game_AI/README.md

 **How to run the game**

+Make sure all relevant dependencies are correctly installed:
+ - numpy
+ - pygame

-In the installation folder with all the python files, simply run:
+Then, simply run the following command in the installation folder with all the four python files:

 python Labyrinth.py